 Many people who came to our house chose Trixie as their favourite.
 She would sit calmly at their feet and lean in hard when she got a neck scratch.
 She wasn’t like any of the other head-cases who would bounce around trying to get more attention than each other.
 Even my father who doesn’t really like dogs thought she was “a grand dog” – which is high praise, believe me!

 I went through my archives and picked out a bunch of photos from her 10 years with us.
-If you click on a thumbnail below it will open the gallery.
+Click on the first thumbnail to open the full image and then scroll though the gallery using your arrow keys or the arrow buttons on the left and right of the image.